7 Best Cushioned Running Shoes in 2024

 Cushioning is what makes the shoes comfortable, soft, and bouncy.
 Some cushioning units help you feel nice and pampered on those slow recovery days.
 Others encourage you to speed up, feeling like small trampolines under your feet.

-With our independent shoe lab and wear tests, we have reviewed a lot of cushioned running shoes to pick out the cream of the crop.
+With our independent shoe lab and wear tests, we have reviewed many cushioned running shoes to select the best.

 How we test running shoes

-We know how to tell shoes with great cushioning apart from “normal” ones.
+We know how to tell shoes with great cushioning apart from standard ones.
 Here is our approach:

-- We, as a team of dedicated runners, test each pair for 30-50 miles on average to provide extensive feedback.
+- We, a team of dedicated runners, test each pair for an average of 30-50 miles to provide extensive feedback.

-- Inside our RunRepeat lab, we literally tear each shoe apart to measure over 30 different parameters.
-We even put shoes in the freezer to check how their cushioning changes in cold temperatures.
+- Inside our lab, we literally tear each shoe apart to measure over 20 different parameters.
+We measure the stack heights to determine exactly how much cushioning you have under your feet, stick a durometer into the foam to determine its softness, and even put shoes in the freezer to check how their cushioning changes in cold temperatures.

 - We purchase all running shoes with our own money to avoid brand loyalty and bias.